hphelion/documentation/cli.windows.2.md

 The HP Helion Public Cloud command-line interface (CLI) software for Windows PowerShell is a tool which allows Windows users to manage their HP Helion Public Cloud services from the command line.

-Surf to the appropriate page to learn how to install the software, use the various features, and see how to go about getting help.  <!--The [tutorials](/cli/windows/tutorials) page contains a video tutorial for the Object Storage functionality; full tutorials for Compute and CDN are coming soon.  -->
+Surf to the appropriate page to learn how to install the software, use the various features, and see how to go about getting help.

 For a full list of all the commands available, start with the [command line reference](/publiccloud/cli/windows/reference).